Sara Kaufman née Faust

 Anzelm (AKA Anzel) Kaufman was born October 11, 1910 in Rohatyn with the assistance of midwife Lea Barban.
 The Brit Milah ceremony took place in the apartment (w mieszkaniu) on October 18th with Eisig Brandwein as the godfather and Juda Hersch Todtfeld as the Mohel.

-After graduation from the gymnazium and completion of his matura examination in 1930, Anzelm pursued a career in the legal field.
+After graduation from the Piotr Skarga gymnazium and completion of his matura examination in 1930, Anzelm pursued a career in the legal field.
 He matriculated into a university to complete a five year master’s degree in law (magister prawa).
 The photograph of Anzelm Kaufman to the left is likely a copy used on his initial application or on his certificate upon completion in 1935.
 Successful graduation from the master’s program earned him the Mgr.
 (Magister) honorific in front of his name.
-To become an advocate (Adwokat) and represent clients in court and in litigation, Anzelm would need to complete a 3 year apprenticeship at a law firm.`
+To become an lawyer (adwokat) and represent clients in court and in litigation, Anzelm would need to complete a 3 year apprenticeship at a law firm.`

 On July 4, 1937, Anzelm was elected to the board of Makkabi, a Jewish sports club in Rohatyn, as a member of the audit committee